top of page

 1. Gather all the ingredients.

 5. Prepare the sauce: While the breadcrumbs are toasting, prepare the sauce: heat a large frying pan over medium heat.
 Add 4-5 tablespoons of olive oil, 1 large sliced garlic, and 2 dried chilies.
-Sauté the garlic on medium-low heat until lightly browned (do not let the garlic turn too dark, as it will get bitter), meanwhile infusing the oil with the chilies - about 3-4 minutes.
+Sauté the garlic on medium-low heat until lightly browned (do not let it turn too dark, as it will get bitter), meanwhile infusing the oil with the chilies for about 3-4 minutes.
 Add the anchovies and allow them to melt into the oil.
 Once the anchovies are dissolved, add the olives, capers, and remaining bread crumbs and a splash of pasta cooking water.
 Stir until the bread crumbs melt into a thick sauce.
 Add more cooking water as needed to achieve a thick and creamy sauce consistency.

 6. Drain the pasta and mix it with the sauce: Drain the pasta, reserving a small cup of the cooking water.

-Add the drained pasta to the pan and mix it thoroughly with the sauce, adding more pasta cooking liquid to make a creamy sauce.
+Add the drained pasta to the pan and mix it thoroughly with the sauce, adding some pasta cooking liquid to make a creamy sauce.
 Make sure to incorporate all the bread and ingredients that tend to accumulate at the bottom of the pan.

 Comments